 We know The Plains Demographics, just keep scrolling...

 All The Plains population data above are from the US Census Bureau.

 The population data for The Plains are from the Census' American Community Survey 2017 5-year estimates and the Census' 2017 Population Estimates.
-The demographic data for Baltimore, Euclid, Minster, and Oak Hill are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2017 5-year estimates, and were downloaded on 6 December 2018.
+The demographic data for Euclid, New Bremen, Oak Hill, and West Portsmouth are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2017 5-year estimates, and were downloaded on 6 December 2018.
 Check out our FAQ section for more details.

 With 2,983 people, The Plains is the 395th most populated city in the state of Ohio out of 1,213 cities.
-But watch out, The Plains, because Baltimore with 2,963 people and Minster with 2,976 people are right behind you.
+But watch out, The Plains, because New Bremen with 2,980 people and West Portsmouth with 2,895 people are right behind you.

 The largest The Plains racial/ethnic groups are White (92.3%) followed by Two or More (2.7%) and Hispanic (2.1%).

 In 2017, the median household income of The Plains residents was $37,218.
 The Plains households made slightly more than Euclid households ($37,141) and Oak Hill households ($37,039) .
 However, 29.0% of The Plains residents live in poverty.

 The median age for The Plains residents is 44.7 years young.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group

 We have 25+ years of experience and proprietary data-wrangling technology to research, download, format, analyze, visualize & cite the data you need.